-Therefore, students from rich family will have adequate access to the required resources to improve their academic performance in Business Studies, compared with those from fair or poor families.
-The responsibility of training a child always lies in the hands of the parents, hence, the focus on their status (Ogunshola & Adewale, 2012).
-It is generally believed that the family structures of the parents have direct impact on the academic performance of the students.
-Family structures status is often measured as combination of education, income and occupation.
+It is generally believed that the socio-economic background of the parents has direct impact on the academic performance of the students.
+Socio-economic status is often measured as combination of education, income and occupation.
 Edith and Osagiba (2013) emphasized that a child is affected negatively if he/she come from an economically disadvantaged family.
 They stressed further that such children are faced with overwhelming challenges that lead to poor school performance.
-Ovansa (2017) also observed that the school system in communities is often under resourced and have negatively affected students' academic progress.
+Ovansa (2017) also observed that the school system in low social economic status communities is often under resourced and have negatively affected students' academic progress.
+Parents of Business Studies students who fall into the category of low socio-economic status communities are less likely to have the financial resources or time available to provide their children with academic support; hence, they perform poorly in their academic work in Business Studies.